Mighty MonsterWheelies

-Mighty MonsterWheelies is an American animated television series based on Universal Monsters, produced by DreamWorks Animation Television for Netflix.
+Mighty MonsterWheelies is an American animated children’s television series inspired by the Universal Monsters, produced by DreamWorks Animation Television for Netflix.
 The first season was released on Netflix on October 14, 2024.
 The second season was released on May 5, 2025.

 Premise

 The series is focused on the titular "Mighty MonsterWheelies", a team of six emergency vehicles with powers and appearances themed after several horror movie monsters from iconic films by Universal Pictures.
 The team does its best to help out in the town of Motorvania whenever the citizens are in a pinch, called to the job by Mayor Van Helsing ringing the bell atop their garage base.